jobsort/jobsort/leetcode/diameter-of-binary-tree.md

----
-name: "Diameter of Binary Tree"
-title: "LeetCode Diameter of Binary Tree Solution"
-description: "Solution for given the root of a binary tree, return the length of the diameter of the tree.
-The diameter of a binary tree is the length of the longest path between any two nodes in a tree.
-This path may or may not pass through the root.
-The length of a path between two nodes is represented by the number of edges between them."
-published: "2021-08-28 PDT"
-modified: "2021-08-28 PDT"
----

 # Diameter of Binary Tree Problem & Solution

 Given the `root` of a binary tree, return the length of the diameter of the tree.